-PROPOSAL NO. 2: RATIFICATION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR 2011
+PROPOSAL NO. 2: RATIFICATION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR 2015

-We are asking stockholders to ratify and approve the appointment of Burr Pilger Mayer, Inc., or BPM, as our independent registered public accounting firm for the year ending December 31, 2011.
+We are asking stockholders to ratify and approve the appointment of Burr Pilger Mayer, Inc., or BPM, as our independent registered public accounting firm for the year ending December 31, 2015.
 BPM has been our independent registered public accounting firm since 2007.

 The Audit Committee meets with our independent registered public accounting firm at least four times a year.
 At such times, the Audit Committee reviews both audit and non-audit services performed by the independent registered public accounting firm, as well as the fees charged for such services.
+The Audit Committee is responsible for pre-approving all auditing services and non-auditing services (other than non-audit services falling within the de minimis exception set forth in Section 10A(i)(1)(B) of the Exchange Act and non-audit services that independent auditors are prohibited from providing to us) in accordance with the following guidelines: (1) pre-approval policies and procedures must be detailed as to the particular services provided; (2) the Audit Committee must be informed about each service; and (3) the Audit Committee may delegate pre-approval authority to one or more of its members, who shall report to the full committee, but shall not delegate its pre-approval authority to management.
 The Audit Committee has delegated its authority to the Chairman of the Audit Committee to pre-approve requests for audit and non-audit services.
 Among other things, the Audit Committee or the chairman of the Audit Committee examines the effect that performance of non-audit services may have upon the independence of the auditors.
-The following table shows the fees billed (in thousands of dollars) to us by BPM for the audit and other services provided for fiscal 2010 and 2009.
+The following table shows the fees billed (in thousands of dollars) to us by BPM for the audit and other services provided for fiscal 2014 and 2013.

-2 2010 2 2009
+2014 2013

-Audit Fees(1) \$ 434 \$ 428
+Audit Fees(1) \$ 313 \$ 305

-Audit-Related Fees(2) 11 84
+Audit-Related Fees(2) 3 42

-Total(3) \$ 445 \$ 512
+Total(3) \$ 316 \$ 347

-=

-- (1) Audit fees were attributable to the annual audit of our consolidated financial statements and internal control over financial reporting in compliance with regulatory requirements under the Sarbanes-Oxley Act and reviews of condensed consolidated financial statements included in quarterly reports on Forms 10-Q. - (2) Audit-related fees consisted primarily of accounting consultations and services related to SEC registration statements. - (3) BPM did not provide any non-audit or other services other than those reported under "Audit Fees" and "Audit Related Fees."
+- (1) Audit fees consisted of fees for professional services rendered for the audit of our annual consolidated financial statements, including the audit of our internal control over financial reporting in compliance with regulatory requirements under the Sarbanes-Oxley Act, review of our quarterly financial statements and services normally provided in connection with statutory and regulatory filings. - (2) Audit-related fees consisted of fees related to the issuance of SEC registration statements and sale of common stock. - (3) BPM did not provide any non-audit or other services other than those reported under "Audit Fees" and "Audit Related Fees."